 With a whisk of your hand, you can create sound by tying tiny bells to a ribbon and threading through the wire.
 Or hot glue acorns to two sides of a small strip of ribbon.
 Add to the back of your leaf bunch with a small dot of glue in the middle of the ribbon.
 When you move the wand up and down they’ll thump together.

 We kept our leaf bunches fairly simple, but there are so many lovely ways to decorate your wands!
-For a few ways to work in a bit more art and nature you can..
+For more ways to work in different art mediums and nature items you can...

 - Add veins to your leaves with white and black chalks or oil pastels.